David Oliver (hurdler)

-David Oliver (born April 24, 1982), is a retired American hurdling athlete.
+David Oliver (born April 24, 1982), is the Director of Track & Field at Howard University and a retired American hurdling athlete.
 As a professional athlete, he competed in the 110 meter hurdles event outdoor and the 60 meter hurdles event indoors.
 He is the former 110 meter hurdles champion winning the gold medal at the World Championships in Moscow in 2013 with a time of 13 seconds.
 He won the bronze medal in the 2008 Olympic Games and won another bronze at the 2010 IAAF World Indoor Championships.

 He was the American record holder in the 110 meter hurdles.
 Oliver is a four-time U.S. Champion, having won indoor and outdoor titles in 2008, a second outdoor title at the 2010 USA Outdoor Track and Field Championships and third outdoor title at the 2011 USA Outdoor Track and Field Championships.
 He also won the gold medal at the 2008 IAAF World Athletics Final.
 He has a personal best of 12.89 seconds in the 110 m hurdles, placing him fifth on the all-time list at the time of his retirement from athletics at the end of the 2017 season (fourth at the time he ran it).

 Career

 College

 Having been recruited from Denver (CO) East High School by Howard University's head coach, Michael Merritt, Oliver enjoyed his first successes on the track in the Mid-Eastern Athletic Conference (MEAC).
-He won four consecutive outdoor MEAC 110 metres hurdles titles, from 2001–2004.
+He won four consecutive outdoor MEAC 110 metres hurdles titles, from 2001 to 2004.
 He was also a MEAC indoor champion in the 55 metres hurdles, winning in 2003 in 7.34 seconds.

 Oliver received his first All-American honor with a fourth-place finish at the 2003 NCAA Men's Outdoor Track and Field Championship, running a personal record 13.60 seconds in the process, adding to a long history of Howard University's Track and Field NCAA Division I-A All-Americans.
 This was Howard's most recent track and field All-American since Calvin Branch received the honor in 1989.

-The following year, he received a second All American honor, having taken fifth place at the NCAA Men's Indoor Track and Field Championship with a University record of 7.69 seconds in the 60 metres hurdles.
+The following year, he received a second All American honor, having taken fifth place at the NCAA Men's Indoor Track and Field Championship with a university record of 7.69 seconds in the 60 metres hurdles.
 Later that season, he recorded an outdoor Howard University record of 13.55 seconds for the 110 m hurdles at the Georgia Tech Invitational in Atlanta.
 During his time at college, he also played wide receiver for the Howard Bison football team.
 Mostly playing on special teams, Oliver's physical abilities drew the attention of NFL teams.
 He was invited for try-outs with the Miami Dolphins and Minnesota Vikings.